 Whether you are enlisting the help of a service provider or doing most of the work yourself, it is important for you to know the basics of fire safety system inspection.
 Staying code compliant and protecting your building and occupants is a vitally important responsibility.
 What do you need to do to properly inspect your fire safety systems?
+For systems that work in conjunction with one another, it is often important to test them together to improve your odds of preventing catastrophe for your building and its occupants.

 When to Inspect Sprinklers